nolanlem/cmc-rpi-workshop/README.md

 Code repo for Columbia computer music center raspberry pi workshop nov 2024

-# terminal commands we will use
+# terminal commands we will use <br>
-Computer has directory structure, which are just folders in folders etc. where are you  currently in the file directory (’pwd’)?
+Computer has directory structure, which are just folders in folders etc. <br>
+ where are you  currently in the file directory (’pwd’)?<br>
 'pwd' = print working directory
 ‘ls’ = list files
 'ls *.wav' = list all .wav files